Setting Up And Opening A Restaurant.

 A helpful guide about

-setting up and opening a restaurant and what you need to consider about how to do
+setting up and opening a restaurant, and what you need to consider.

 There are many factors involved in setting up